htrajan/ht-drawsteel/Bestiary/Kobold Adeptus.md

 **2d10 + 1**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 5 damage
+- ★ 12-16: 5 damage

-Effect: This attack ignores all banes and hindrances.
+**Effect:** This attack ignores all banes and hindrances.

 **Shield?
 Shield!**